Samaneh6448/bitcoin/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

+                                                                resultStatus(true, "You should now have a wifi connection entry with correct security settings and certificate verification.\n\nMake sure to actually use it!");